 - Identity Theft

-- Read all your messages, receive all your calls.
+- Read all your messages, and receive all your calls.

-- Access your banks and preform money transfers.
+- Access your banks and perform money transfers.

 - Access to all your personal information and accounts.